josharsh/mcp-server-boilerplate/docs/transports/stdio/README.md

-# STDIO Transport for MCP Server Boilerplate (Python)
+# STDIO Transport for MCP Base

-This document explains the STDIO transport layer for the MCP Server Boilerplate.
+This document explains the STDIO transport layer for MCP Base.
 STDIO is the default and most universal transport for MCP servers, enabling communication via standard input/output streams.
 It is ideal for CLI integration, agentic workflows, and environments where network access is restricted.

 ---